intersystems-community/integratedml-demo/README.md

 The included Dockerfile will use that container image just loaded, inject a license and set up a few simple datasets.

 :warning: For minimal security reasons, **an IRIS key is not included in this repo**, and this will be your one manual step in order to be able to build an image.
-Save the IRIS key provided to you as ```iris.key``` in the root folder of your local download of this repo (so next to README.md and Dockerfile).
+Save the IRIS key provided to you as ```iris.ISCkey``` in the root folder of your local download of this repo (so next to README.md and Dockerfile).
 Then use the following command to start building

 ```
 docker build --tag integratedml-demo .